MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/Meetings.md

 ---
 # Meetings table (CSV)

-Contains one row for each meeting and appointment.
+This table contains one row for each meeting and appointment.
 Recurring meetings will result in a row for each occurrence.

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|